-Use the Core SDK for Android
+Build a Core SDK App for Android

 The Core SDK allows you to call all the necessary In-App Messaging APIs directly from your app.
 With the Core SDK, you’re in full control over the entire user experience—you tell the API when to send a message and the API tells you when a message is received.
-If you want to use our ready-made user interface and user experience, use the UI SDK instead.

 Use the Core SDK with the Kotlin programming language since this SDK was designed to use Kotlin flows.
 We don't recommend that you access the Core SDK using Java code.